 - Give your references plenty of time to write letters of recommendation.

-- Write what you think, feel, believe and not what you presume the scholarship committee wants to hear.
+- Write what you think, feel, believe and not what you presume the committee wants to hear.

 - Proofread your essay; read it aloud.